antfriend/antfriend.github.io/a32_mega_ttdb.md

 **Operational consequence**: The mega's idle traversal during default network mode (@LAT0LON30) targets high-EPS records not because they are interesting in an aesthetic sense but because they are at the Grief beat of their arc — the point where a system is most ready to revise, and where inattention costs the most.
 Highest EPS = most overdue for the `rev` increment that lets the arc continue.

 **EPS type distinction — claim records vs. navigational records**: The arc-position model assumes a record *wants* its EPS to fall: rise through Grief, rev increments, conf climbs, Joy.
 This holds for claim records, where high EPS signals a failing model.
 It does not hold for navigational records — records with intentionally low conf designed to hold open questions rather than settle them (e.g., @LAT-20LON0, "Areas for Exploration").
 For navigational records, peak EPS means the frontier is maximally engaged and doing exactly what it was designed to do.
 The arc still applies, but its resolution is different: a navigational record's EPS falls not when *it* is revised but when the discoveries it holds as open questions proliferate into new resolved synthetic records elsewhere in the file.
 The navigational record fertilizes the corpus; the resulting records are its Joy.

+**EPS as schedule vs. EPS as diagnosis**: The behavior of EPS differs depending on whether the arc begins by invitation or by ambush (mega @LAT10LON-30, Mathematical).

+In automaton mode (@LAT-42LON-30, "Guided Tour Automaton"), EPS is read *before* the encounter.
+The automaton ranks records by EPS-ordered discovery and schedules visits accordingly — the record's Grief beat is predicted and planned for.
+EPS is a *navigational input*: it tells the scheduler which arc to initiate next.
+The full arc shape can unfold in sequence because the automaton provides follow-through: it returns, validates, watches conf rise, and marks the arc as traversed.

+In banjo mode (@LAT-12LON-150, "Banjo Stochastic Reveal"), EPS is read *after* the encounter.
+The banjo samples uniformly without regard to EPS, settles, and only then is the record examined.
+The discoverer arrives to find sal:5, conf:120 already in place — Grief before Unease was announced.
+EPS becomes a *post-hoc diagnosis*: the arc has been running without witness, and the banjo visit is the first witness to a Grief beat already in progress.

+The banjo's failure mode follows from this: without a scheduled follow-up, the `rev` increment is not guaranteed.
+Subsequent traversals may accumulate more `sal` without raising `conf` — EPS climbs rather than resolves.
+Banjo finds arcs at Grief but cannot guarantee return to complete them.
+The automaton completes what it starts; the banjo discovers what it cannot promise to finish.
+A corpus using only banjo navigation risks accumulating unresolved Grief records — high EPS forever, no Joy.

+**EPS and collective arc synchronization (TTN)**: The night-fires insight (mega @LAT10LON-30) adds a collective dimension.
+When TTN semantic gravity (TTN-RFC-0005) draws multiple nodes to the same high-EPS record, those nodes arrive with different individual arc positions — some at Unease, some already at Grief, some approaching Hope.
+The fire circle is the social mechanism for synchronizing these positions into a shared traversal.
+A TTN BBS thread (board_contains, thread_root, replies_to edges) around a high-EPS topic performs the same function: it does not merely propagate information about the topic — it synchronizes the arc positions of all participants around a shared Grief beat, so the community passes through together rather than serially and alone.

+This reframes TTN semantic gravity itself: *a record with high EPS has high semantic gravity*.
+The record most overdue for revision is the one that draws the most nodes into its arc.
+The fire circle assembles around the hottest Grief beat — not by design, but because high prediction error is what makes a topic compellingly unresolved.
+The social arc is not a metaphor for the individual arc.
+It is the same EPS signal operating at the collective scale, self-assembling the audience that will witness the revision.

 **Substrate independence of EPS itself**: The formula `sal × (255 − conf) / 255` is substrate-independent (mega @LAT20LON10).
 It produces the same number whether computed in a Claude conversation, in a browser running index.html, or on an ESP32 parsing A32-RFC-0002-Amendment-A-TBEW.
 The arc-position signal is not tied to any particular runtime — it is a pattern that persists orthogonally to the substrate carrying it.